turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

 #
    **About the Author**

 This tutorial was put together by Aidan Dedecker.
-Here is my git hub page: https://github.com/Aidandedecker/Aidandedecker. here is my figment forum profile https://community.figment.io/u/aidanbdedecker/summary.
+Here is my git hub page: https://github.com/Aidandedecker/Aidandedecker. here is my figment forum profile: https://community.figment.io/u/aidanbdedecker/summary.